haochen-zeng/mosquinotes-website/README.md

-# Notes from ten unfamiliar mosquitoes
+# Mosquinotes

-This project is a shared notes repository that aims to provide a collaborative platform for individuals interested in sharing and accessing study notes.
+Mosquinotes is a shared notes repository that aims to provide a collaborative platform for individuals interested in sharing and accessing study notes.

 ## Installation